Kaapsehoop: The best place to spend your day

 - Comfortable walking shoes.

 Kaapsehoop is roughly 25km from Nelspruit making it easy to reach in 30 minutes, by car.
-Whilst you make your way up the winding mountain pass lined with pine trees and scattered rock formations, be sure to stop for a selfie at the De Kaap Valley, formerly proclaimed the Valley of death.
+Whilst you make your way up the winding mountain pass lined with pine trees and scattered rock formations, be sure to stop for a selfie at the De Kaap Valley, previously proclaimed the Valley of death.
 The valley offers a scenic panorama of the lower lying area and Barberton.